Bosjie/IT/_posts/2024-03-09-start-blog.md

 I will be diving into topics such as Cyber Security, (Web) Developing and maybe some others.
 The goal is to continuously push myself forward, learning new concepts and/or strengthening existing ones.

-In this blog I will post any relevant experiences along the way, serving as a portfolio of my journey.
+In this blog I will post any relevant experiences along the way, serving as a portfolio of my journey (and have fun in the process!).

 So to start off, I created this website using some awesome (and free) technologies: